superChing/elasticmining.github.io/_posts/2015-12-20-gochas-using-pandas.md

 ```
 you get:

-> weight of all cats = 4
+> weight of all cats = 5
 > weight of all dogs = 2

 Moreover, you can apply a user-defined-groupby-function that return *anything*.
 If you return dataframe or series, Pandas will automatically combined them back into a big dataframe.
+For example, we summarize the basic statistics of every group using method 'describe()', then pandas will combine them back into a single big dataframe:

 ```python
 gb.apply(lambda x: x[['color']].describe())